Geography with Environmental Mathematics BSc

 International Baccalaureate

-35 points overall, with 16 points at higher level to include 5 points in Mathematics and an accepted subject.
+16 points at higher level at 6.5.5, including 5 in maths and 5 in an accepted subject.

 Irish Leaving Certificate (higher Level)